How to Create Effective Survey Questions

 Unfortunately, a lot of companies aren’t getting the value out of surveys that they could.
 Many organizations only use surveys reactively, but not proactively.

-A prime example is, when a company experiences a dip in sales and want to find out why that is, they start surveying everyone who didn’t buy after a meeting.
-If they would’ve been doing this all along, they mightn’t have ever experienced that dip.
+A prime example is, when a company experiences a dip in sales and wants to find out why that is, they start surveying everyone who didn’t buy after a meeting.
+If they had been doing this all along, they mightn’t have ever experienced that dip.
 Simply because they would’ve fixed any issues right after learning about them.

-Another common mistake is to simply send out as many surveys as possible in bulk and hoping for the best.
-The best being that everyone loves you and there’s nothing you should improve.
+Another common mistake is to simply send out as many surveys as possible in bulk and hope for the best; the best being that everyone loves you and there’s nothing you should improve.
 This is very rarely the case.

 Best Practices for Creating Effective Survey Questions